 For some people no contact is their way of dealing with loss; fearful avoidants included.
 They may even want their ex back but do no contact to avoid rejection and disappointment when it doesn’t happen.
 This ties in well with their other avoidance coping behaviours.

 7. Send a message

-An ex who does not want to say or do anything that will give the other person false hope might see “No Contact” as a polite way of sending someone off – gently.
+Someone afraid of giving false hope might see no contact as a polite way of gently sending someone off.
 They’re afraid of how the other person might react and prefer an avoidant way of dealing with the situation.

-Even for people who some how manage to “get back together” after “No Contact”, the reunion often doesn’t last very long when the “new relationship” is put to the test.
-Many so-called “Got back together after No Contact” relationships are nothing beyond “re-establishing contact” temporarily.
+Even for people who “get back together” after no contact, the reunion often doesn’t last very long.
+The “new relationship” falls apart when put to the test.
+Many so-called “got back together after no contact” relationships are nothing beyond “re-establishing contact” temporarily.
 Hurray!
 My ex came back, damn it, it’s over again.

-If you find yourself strongly pulled towards ‘no contact’, it might be a good idea to take a good look at your attachment style.
+If you find yourself strongly pulled towards ‘no contact’, take a good look at your attachment style.
 You may find that many of your relationship problems originate from how you see and avoid closeness.